 The clinical references below detail the clinical studies, history and benefits of using an AV fistula for vascular access.

-Proximal ulnar artery arteriovenous fistula inflow is an uncommon but useful vascular access option
+Proximal radial artery arteriovenous fistula for hemodialysis vascular access

 Where Do You See Percutaneous Arteriovenous Fistula Creation Fitting Into Practices in the Next Several Years?